 Yellow-throated Marten: Profile and Information

-Its fur is vividly coloured and consists of a special mix of black white, golden-yellow and brown.
-The colour on the hindquarters becomes browner.
-The flanks and the belly have a vivid yellowish colour.
+The color of the hindquarters becomes browner.
+The flanks and the belly have a vivid yellowish color.

-The chest and lower area of the throat are lighter, orange-golden than the back and abdomen.
 The chin and lower lips are white.
-The tail has a glossy, pure black colour, while the tip has a soft purple wash.
+The tail has a glossy, pure black color, while the tip has a soft purple wash.

 The tip of the tail is greyish brown.
-Yellow-throated martens are largely strong, muscular and versatile animals with an elongated thorax, a short pointed head and a long neck.
+Yellow-throated martens are largely strong, muscular, and versatile animals with an elongated thorax, a short, pointed head, and a long neck.

-Their ears are broad and wide, but they are small with rounded tips.
-The soles of the legs are coated with thick, flexible hair, while the digital and foot pads are bare and the paws are weakly furred.
+The soles of the legs are coated with thick, flexible hair, while the digital and foot pads are bare, and the paws are weakly furred.

-Scientific classification
+Scientific Classification

 • Kingdom: Animalia